 For most foreign nationals, including those from the UK, US, Australia, Asia and the EU, working, living, or just visiting Bahrain requires an entry visa which must be sponsored by a Bahraini company or individual.
 Your passport must be valid for at least six months from your date of arrival.

-The types of Bahrain visas we can assist with include: long-term work visas, temporary/project visas, business visit visas, tourist visas and family visit visas, dependent visas and domestic visas (e.g. for a maid, nanny or driver), and Saudi Arabia visas.
+The types of Bahrain visas we can assist with include: long-term work visas, temporary/project visas, business visit visas, family visit visas, dependent visas and domestic visas (e.g. for a maid, nanny or driver), and Saudi Arabia visas.

 We can also help with Bahrain work permits, Bahrain residence permits, business licenses, and registration with the authorities responsible for regulating the employment of all foreign nationals in the country.
 We can also ensure the relevant monthly related fees are settled promptly.

 PRIME provides professional document clearing services, taking care of the entire process from start to finish.
 Let us handle all the formalities so you can focus on settling in without the added stress.

 To obtain visas and business-related documentation, it’s necessary to liaise with five separate authorities.